nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/installations/mac-installs.md

     sudo python -m pip install pipenv
     ```

+1. Close your terminal app and then reopen the terminal
 1. Check that the package is usable: `pipenv --version` should output a version of pipenv.
 Something like: `pipenv, version 2022.9.24`
 1. **If you get a message saying `command pipenv not found`, reach out to an instructor now.**